Software applications in this program may have been updated in the subsequent program. Please check here to see complete list of enhancements:

 - Evaluation of steady-state imbalance

-DSTAR has produced a wide range of software products over the last six (6) programs, and during this time, execution environments and operating systems have undergone several migrations.
-In DSTAR Program 11, all Excel-based software tools were updated to be compatible with Office 2007 (and Office 2010 by extension).
 Many DSTAR members are seeing their operating systems upgraded to Windows 7, and there are concerns that some of the most commonly used DSTAR tools are being affected by the change.
-Some members have reported potential problems with SEDS, CPA, and GTA, but there might be others as well.
+Some members have reported potential problems with SEDS, CPA, and GTA, and others.
 DSTAR members would like to understand (1) which DSTAR software tools are commonly used by the membership, (2) how these tools are affected by Windows 7 upgrade, (3) how to update the software tools to maintain usability and compatibility.

 - Software Survey: A survey of DSTAR members will be conducted to determine which software tools are commonly used, and what Windows 7 issues are present or are likely to occur.